aerickson/OctoPrint_Signal-Notifier/extras/signalnotifier.md

 ---

-Receive SMS notifications when OctoPrint jobs are complete.
+Receive Signal messages when OctoPrint jobs are complete.